 Gorcyznski, P., Rathod, S. & Gibson, K. (2019).
 Using health equity to guide future physical activity research involving people living with serious mental illness In S.R.
 Bird (Ed.)
 Research Methods in Physical Activity and Health (pp.317-323).
 London: Routledge

 Gibson, K. & Gorcyznski, P. (2019).
 Mass Mediation of Mental Illness in Sport In M. Atkinson (Ed.)
 Sport, Mental Illness, and Sociology (pp.143-160) London: Elsevier

 Gibson, K. (2016).
 ‘Mixed methods research: Integrating qualitative research.’
 In B. Smith & A. Sparkes (Eds.)
-International Handbook of Qualitative Methods in Sport and Exercise (pp.382-396).
+Routledge Handbook of Qualitative Methods in Sport and Exercise (pp.382-396).
 London: Routledge.